Ana Mariella Bacigalupo: Law, morality, and human rights in the context of 'shamanic notions of justice' and Chilean Catholic and LGBT families

 As a research fellow at the Baldy Center for Law and Social Policy at the University at Buffalo for 2016–2017, Bacigalupo analyzes how in her LGBT custody case, Judge Karen Atala of Chile drew on the discourse of international human rights as well as the power obtained from a shamanic vision to challenge the Catholic moral criteria used by the Chilean Supreme Court to deny her custody of her children because of her lesbian sexuality.

 In her LGBT custody case, Atala appealed publicly to an international human rights court with authority over the Chilean state.
-Her case gives us a fascinating insight into tensions between rational secular discourses of the law and the reality of religious morality underpinning state legal practices.
-For Judge Atala, shamanic justice became the moral force driving justice for sexual and ethnic minorities subject to violence and discrimination by the Chilean state and the Catholic Church.
+For Judge Atala, shamanic justice became a sexual and ethnic minorities subject to violence and discrimination by the Chilean state and the Catholic Church.

 As part of this project, Bacigalupo analyzes the parallels between Mapuche co-gender shamans and the judges in the Inter-American court: charismatic figures who use persuasion, morality and their professional status in the pursuit of justice.
 Both shamans and human rights judges are fluid mediators positioned within and between multiple spiritual, legal and social worlds.
 They draw on this broad context to produce notions of justice that seek to produce balance in human society.
 Karen Atala's case offers new insights into the connections and tension between shamanic justice, LGBT identities, and international human rights and broadens our understanding of law.
 The case demonstrates important parallels between shamanic practices of justice and those of international human rights law and thus helps to illuminate both.